 How to get a deposit bonus?

-What bonus conditions are worth more attention?
+What promotional terms & conditions are worth more attention?

-Why do bookmakers offer bonuses?
+Betting Guide - Why do bookmakers offer bonuses?